Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 ## Higher Order Functions

+Takes in a function or passes out a function

 imagine we have 3 functions called `copyArrayAndMultiplyBy2`, `copyArrayAndDivideBy2`, `copyArrayAndAdd3` => as you can see all of these functions are same, but in just functionality they are different. `*`, `/`, `+` => in JavaScript you can not pass functionality like a string as a paramater.

 So, what should we do => we have wrap this, in another function => called `higher order function` => How?